lsimons/caseum/docs/guides/whiteboarding.md

 Still others are very comfortable saying "no, because..." to reduce an idea to the important essence or to challenge the group to come up with a better alternative to the initial idea.
 This might be someone using a red pen.

-Finally there are those that may not do any of the drawing themselves but they can ask the group good open "what about ..." questions to move the design forward.
+Finally, there are those that may not do any of the drawing themselves, but they can ask the group good open "what about ..." questions to move the design forward.
 This person doesn't need a pen!

 To draw a good design together as a group, all of these contributions are needed.
 It is useful to get good at each style of contribution, and to know when which contribution is needed.
 It can be a good exercise for people in a team to deliberately take one of these roles, even if they would normally take a different one.
 You can also rotate between these roles in a way similar to [pair programming](https://www.agilealliance.org/glossary/pairing/) or [mob programming](https://www.agilealliance.org/glossary/mob-programming/).

 ## Alternatives to whiteboards

 No whiteboard?
 No problem!
-Well, actually, bit of a problem.
+Well, actually, a bit of a problem.
 Can't you go and buy a bunch of whiteboards?

 ### Digital whiteboards is worse for communication